mnemnion/orb/doc/md/notes/knitter.md

 I can and will write a simple unraveler which relies on a directive to insert comments between appended blocks.
-Since I'm not implementing any macro expansion at first, this is simple enough and will allow me to keep working directly on the =.lua= files while keeping the =/org= documents up to date.
+Since I'm not implementing any macro expansion at first, this is simple enough and will allow me to keep working directly on the `.lua` files while keeping the `/org` documents up to date.

-This is better for the pipelined version, when we get to =femto= and =bridge= we'll have an interactive environment which can provide code-only views into the actual source document.
+This is better for the pipelined version, when we get to `femto` and `bridge` we'll have an interactive environment which can provide code-only views into the actual source document.